nguyenthienanh05/nguyenthienanh05.github.io/_posts/2025-02-25-easy-cuda-rev.md

   return __device_stub__Z14encrypt_kernelPhh(a1, a2);
 }
 ```
 This mean that the PTX Assembly of Cuda cannot be disassembled and read by IDA.
 After searching, I found the using the `nvidia-cuda-toolkit` we can dump the disassembled PTX Assembly by using `cuobjdump easy_cuda -sass -ptx`.
-After doing that and some cleaning up, you'll get the PTX Assembly instructions like this [LINK](https://github.com/nguyenthienanh05/Aliyun-CTF-2025/blob/main/encrypt.asm)
+After doing that and some cleaning up, you'll get the PTX Assembly instructions (which you'll find in this [LINK](https://github.com/nguyenthienanh05/Aliyun-CTF-2025/blob/main/encrypt.asm))

 The we start to analyze the PTX ASSEMBLY, we see that it performs totally 5 transformations on the each chunk of 256 bytes simultaneously.
 I've translated the PTX Assembly of the first transformation into this:
 ```cpp